 In this brilliant book, Dr. Dweck shows how success in almost every human endeavor (parenting included) can be dramatically influenced by how we think about our talents and abilities.

 People with a fixed mindset–those who believe that abilities are fixed–are less likely to flourish than those with a growth mindset–those who believe that abilities can be developed.
-This must-read book reveals how great parents and teachers can put this idea to use to foster outstanding accomplishment in their kids.
+This must-read book reveals how great parents and teachers can put this idea to use to foster outstanding accomplishments in their kids.

 By Daniel J. Siegel, M.D. and Tina Payne Bryson, M.D.